Protect Your Photos From Being Stolen

 This page will be a "living document" of suggested settings we receive from customers and staff personnel who have done the trials to see what works.
 You can then use these suggestions to hopefully get you close to good results from your very first foray out.
 If you have suggestions that you would like to share - please send them in.
 Use the Contact Us link and we will publish your suggestions on this page with full attribution to you.

-First up is a series of suggestions for the Go Pro Hero 4 camera.
+Here is a series of suggestions for the Go Pro Hero 4 camera.
 The GP cameras are without a doubt, the hottest selling POV (point of view) cameras in the world.
 GP makes a very fine product and we don't need to expound upon that fact.
 However, it's a very tough camera to use for fluo photography and video.
 Below is what Bill from Snake River Prototyping (SRP) uses for his recommended configuration and settings.

 Go Pro Hero 4